bricksandbraces/designsystem/README.md

 - Storybook
 - Prettier, ESlint, Stylelint
-- Husky
 - Jest, Enzyme

 ## Contribute

-At first, install husky using `yarn husky install`.

 To start storybook and show all components, simply run: